 How to Get an Income Approach Appraisal for a Residential Property

 When valuing a property, there are three distinct valuation methods.
 As investors, two are most relevant to us.
 If the subject property is a residential property – single family, a duplex, triplex, or 4-plex – an appraiser will utilize the sales comparison approach.
 They will locate recently sold, comparable properties, adjust for any differences (age, size, amenities, etc.) and determine a property value.
-For multifamily properties with 5-units or more, an appraiser will utilized the income approach.
-For this method, the income generated and market cap rate is used to determine the value of the property.
+For multifamily properties with 5-units or more, an appraiser will utilize the income approach.
+To determine how to calculate the income approach for real estate and the value of a property, the appraiser considers income generated and market cap rate.

 Therefore, if you have a duplex, for example, even if the cash flow is extremely high, typically, the appraiser won’t take that into account when valuing the property.